Jacob Chansley: Views

 Chansley has stated his unfounded belief that televisions and radios emit "very specific frequencies that are inaudible," that "affect the brain waves of your brain".
 He has also spoken about the Bilderberg conspiracy theory and said that Freemasons designed Washington, D.C., according to "ley lines" (that crisscross one another at sacred sites of civilizational importance, such as temples, pyramids, the buildings on the National Mall, amplify the Earth's magnetic field, and which have been debunked by archaeologists and statisticians).
 During a 2020 interview on ORF, Chansley declared that "in order to beat this evil occultic force you need a light occultic force ... [you need] a force that is of the side of God, of love ... almost like on the side of the angels ... as opposed to the demons."
 In reflecting on the Capitol storming, Chansley said that "What we did on January 6 in many ways was an evolution in consciousness, because as we marched down the street along these ley lines shouting 'USA' or shouting things like 'freedom'... we were actually affecting the quantum realm."

 Prosecutors have alleged that Chansley believes he is an alien or higher being and is destined to ascend to another reality; he purports to be a bodhisattva who remains on this plane of reality to lead other conscious beings to ascend this realm.
 When asked about her son in the wake of the January 2021 attack on the Capitol, his mother, Martha Chansley, said to KNXV-TV, "he's fine," adding that "it takes a lot of courage to be a patriot".

 In an interview with journalist George Packer after his release from prison, Chansley expressed great respect for Donald Trump, who, he insisted, had declassified three U.S. patents: “a zero-point-energy engine, infinite free clean energy; a room-temperature superconductor that allows a zero-point-energy engine to function without overheating; and what’s called a TR3B—it’s a triangular-shaped antigravity or inertia-propulsion craft.
 And when you combine all these things together, you get a whole new socioeconomic-geopolitical system.”
 He also described the Q poster of QAnon as "a successful psychological operation that disseminated the truth about corruption in our government.”

-In July 2025, due to Trump's support for funding Israel in the Gaza war and his refusal to release the Epstein files after promising he would release them, Chansley rescinded his support for Trump.
+In July 2025, due to Trump's support for funding Israel during the Gaza genocide and his refusal to release the Epstein files after promising he would release them, Chansley rescinded his support for Trump.